xantes88/Portfolio/Progetti Machine Learning/un modello di previsione del mercato immobiliare/Readme.md

 ---

-📌 Summary for Stakeholders
+## 📌 Summary for Stakeholders📌 Summary for Stakeholders
 ✔️ Explains over 62% of price variance
 ✔️ Combines ML, SQL, and data-driven pricing logic
 ✔️ Ready for integration into internal BI or CRM systems ✔️ Clear, measurable ROI from predictive automation

-Built for accurate and scalable property valuation — enabling better decisions in sales, finance, and project planning.
+> *Built for accurate and scalable property valuation — enabling better decisions in sales, finance, and project planning.*